AndreasHeger/CGATReport/doc/Overview.rst

 ********

-sphinxreport is a report generator that is implemented as an extension to sphinxreport`Sphinx`.
+cgatreport is a report generator that is implemented as an extension to cgatreport`Sphinx`.
 It is easy to use and powerful enough to give all the flexibility needed during the development of computational pipelines and robustness during the production use of a pipeline.

 It is intended for developers and computational scientists with ``python`` scripting experience.

-Briefly, the sphinxreport is a report generator that is implemented as an extension to sphinxreport`Sphinx`.
+Briefly, the cgatreport is a report generator that is implemented as an extension to cgatreport`Sphinx`.
 It

 * uses simple markup in the form of restructured text
 * supports both automated and narrative analysis